bparanj/coding-skill/_posts/2019-04-04-divide-and-conquer.md

 title: Divide and Conquer Strategy
 ---

+One big problem may be hard to solve, but two problems that are half the size may be significantly easier.
+In these cases, divide-and-conquer algorithms fare well by doing just that: splitting the problem into smaller subproblems, solving the subproblems independently, and combining the solutions of subproblems into a solution of the original problem.

+The situation is usually more complicated than this and after splitting one problem into subproblems, a divide-and-conquer algorithm usually splits these subproblems into even smaller sub-subproblems and so on, until it reaches a point at which it no longer needs to recurse.

+A critical step in many divide-and-conquer algorithms is the recombining of solutions to subproblems into a solution for a larger problem.

-Given a function to compute on n inputs, the divide and conquer strategy splits the input into k distinct subsets, yielding k subproblems.
+Given a function to compute on **n** inputs, the divide and conquer strategy splits the input into k distinct subsets, yielding k subproblems.
 These subproblems must be solved and then a method must be found to combine subsolutions into a solution of the whole.

 If the subproblems are large, then the divide and conquer strategy may possibly be reapplied.
 Often the subproblems resulting from a divide and conquer design are of the same type as the original problem.
 For those cases, the reapplication of the divide and conquer principle is naturally expressed by a recursive procedure.